Skip To Content

 What is Included in MRO?

-• Janitorial supplies: Relate to keeping a facility’s interior clean and clutter-free.
+• Janitorial supplies help keep interior spaces clean and clutter-free.
 Examples include industrial cleaners, sanitizing solutions, mops, and brooms.

 The Role of MRO in Supply Chain Management